Head and Neck Cancer – Treatment and Surgery from Best Cancer Hospitals in India

 Chemotherapy: Chemotherapy is the use of anti-cancer (cytotoxic) drugs to destroy cancer cells.
 Chemotherapy drugs work by disrupting the growth of cancer cells.
 Chemotherapy drugs are usually given into a vein (intravenously).
 As the drugs circulate in the bloodstream, they can reach cancer cells all over the body.
 When chemotherapy is given to treat head and neck cancer, it’s usually given in combination with radiotherapy.
 Chemotherapy has been shown to enhance the effectiveness of radiation therapy, improving cure rates compared to radiation therapy alone for advanced cancers such as those originating in the nasopharynx.

 Radiation therapy: Radiation therapy alone or in combination with chemotherapy is standard curative treatment for many patients with head and neck cancers.
 Which approach is used depends on the extent of the tumor; radiation and chemotherapy are used in combination when treating more advanced disease.
-In select situations, such as oral cavity tumors, the patient undergoes surgery followed by radiation therapy and/or chemotherapy.
-Radiation therapy, or a combination of radiation and chemotherapy, may be used to treat patients who would develop significant side effects from surgery, those with inoperable cancers, or those who have a poor prognosis after surgery.Request a Call Back
+In selected situations, such as oral cavity tumors, the patient undergoes surgery followed by radiation therapy and/or chemotherapy.
+Radiation therapy or a combination of radiation and chemotherapy may be used to treat patients who would develop significant side effects from the surgery, those with inoperable cancers or those who have a poor prognosis after surgery.Request a Call Back

 Minimally Invasive Surgery for Head and Neck Cancer at World Class Hospitals in India

-Minimally invasive surgical techniques are used when possible to remove tumors that are located near structures involved in sensory and physical functioning.
-In many cases, patients can recover more quickly when treated with minimally invasive surgery compared with traditional, open surgery.
+Minimally invasive surgical techniques are used when it is possible to remove the tumors that are located near the structures involved in sensory and physical functioning.
+In many cases, patients can recover more quickly when treated with minimally invasive surgery compared with traditional or open surgery.